 In all, I think intuitively we just know when something is really messing up our skin, and when something has temporarily thrown things off but will improve.
 The problem is we’re constantly told to just push through, and if we wait long enough, the miracle will come.
 There’s a fear of giving up too soon.
 But, you have to listen to your gut – you know your body better than anyone.

-How to tell the difference between a skin purge and a reaction to a product?
+difference between a skin purge and a reaction to a product?

 Knowing the difference between symptoms of a skin purge vs. breakout can help you detect what is going on with your skin if suddenly you’re getting breakouts from using a new skincare product.